rust-minidump/rust-minidump/minidump-stackwalk/README.md

 The human-readable report does not have a specified format, and may not have as many details as the JSON format.
 It is intended for quickly inspecting a crash or debugging rust-minidump itself.

+### `--dump`
+Dump the 'raw' contents of the minidump.

+This is an implementation of the functionality of the old minidump_dump tool.
+It minimally parses and interprets the minidump in an attempt to produce a fairly 'raw' dump of the minidump's contents.
+This is most useful for debugging minidump-stackwalk itself, or a misbehaving minidump generator.

 ### `--pretty`
 Pretty-print --json output.